Sentinelese: 1981 wreck of MV Primrose

 On 2 August 1981, the MV Primrose, carrying a bulk cargo of chicken feed from Bangladesh to Australia, ran aground in rough seas just off North Sentinel Island, stranding a small crew.
 After a few days, the captain dispatched a distress call asking for a drop of firearms and reported boats being prepared by more than 50 armed islanders intending to board the ship.
-Strong waves prevented the Sentinelese canoes from reaching the ship and deflected their arrows.
+Strong waves prevented the Sentinelese canoes reaching the ship and deflected their arrows.
 The crew of 31 men were keeping a twenty-four-hour guard with axes, pipes, and flare guns.
 Nearly a week later, the crew was evacuated by a civilian helicopter contracted to the Oil and Natural Gas Corporation (ONGC) with support from Indian naval forces.

 The Sentinelese scoured the abandoned shipwrecks to salvage iron for their weaponry.
 M. A. Mohammad, a scrap dealer who won a government contract to dismantle the Primrose wreck (about 300 ft from the shoreline) and assembled men for the purpose, recorded friendly exchange of fruits and small metal scraps with the Sentinelese, who often canoed to the workplace at low tide:

 After two days, in the early morning when it was low tide we saw three Sentinelese canoes with about a dozen men about fifty feet away from the deck of Primrose.
 We were skeptical and scared and had no other solution but to bring out our supply of bananas and show it to them to attract them and minimise any chance of hostility.
 They took the bananas and came up on board of Primrose and were frantically looking around for smaller pieces of metal scrap [...]
 They visited us regularly at least twice or thrice in a month while we worked at the site for about 18 months.